GbengaLadapo/Employee-Attrition-project/README.md

 6.)
 Most of the departments have an attrition rate between 22-29%.
 The department with the least attrition rate is 'Management' with a rate of 14% while the department with the highest attrition rate is 'HR' at 29%.

 ## Prediction (Machine Learning)
+I tested out several machine learning models and chose Random Forest and Decision Tree for use in this project as they produced the best results.
 The employees with the following employee ID are most likely to quit next:
 2001,
 14192,
 14199